fastoch/CKA_homelab_k3d_multi-node_cluster/README.md

 ---

+# Setting up my CKA homelab

-# 1. Installing Docker on Fedora 43
+## 1. Install Docker on Fedora 43

 - check if docker is already installed: `docker version`
 - if not, add the docker repo, install docker components, enable docker service, and add your user to the docker group: